List of Wario video games

-Wario video games have been developed by several companies, including Nintendo, Suzak, Good-Feel, Treasure and Intelligent Systems.
-All Wario video games have been developed for Nintendo video game consoles and handhelds dating from the Game Boy to the seventh generation of video game consoles.
-The first game to feature Wario was as the antagonist in Super Mario Land 2: 6 Golden Coins; Wario Land: Super Mario Land 3 was the first to feature Wario as a playable character.
+Wario video games have been developed by several companies, including Nintendo, Suzak, Good-Feel, Treasure and Intelligent Systems, for Nintendo video game consoles and handhelds dating from the Game Boy.
+The first game to feature Wario was Super Mario Land 2: 6 Golden Coins, as the antagonist; Wario Land: Super Mario Land 3 was the first to feature Wario as a playable character.